ulixee/hero/website/docs/BasicInterfaces/Agent.md

   - connectionToCore `options | ConnectionToCore`.
 An object containing `IConnectionToCoreOptions` used to connect, or an already created `ConnectionToCore` instance.
 Defaults to automatically booting up and connecting to a local `Core`.
   - name `string`.
 This is used to generate a unique sessionName.
   - userAgent `strong`.
 This sets your browser's user agent string.
 Prefixing this string with a tilde (~) allows for dynamic options.
   - browserEmulatorId `string`.
-Emulates the unique properties that help SecretAgent look like a normal browser.
+Emulates the properties that help SecretAgent look like a normal browser.
   - humanEmulatorId `string`.
 Drives human-like mouse/keyboard movements.
   - geolocation `IGeolocation`.
 Overrides the geolocation of the user.
 Will automatically grant permissions to all origins for geolocation.
     - latitude `number`.
 Latitude between -90 and 90.